MyErickson/test-actual/README.md

 404 not found

 ## Bug Api (https://reqres.in/)

+The API does not provide data birthday

 method :

-post does not allow to save in database.\ put does not allow to save in database.\
+post does not allow to save in database.

+put does not allow to save in database.

-patch does not allow to save in database .\ delete does not allow to save in database .\
+patch does not allow to save in database .

+delete does not allow to save in database .

 they just return our data